harithaciril/Netflix-Data-Advanced-SQL-Project/README.md

 **Objective:** Retrieve all movies released in a specific year.

-### 4. Find the Top 5 Countries with the Most Content on Netflix
+### 4. Top 5 Countries with the Most Content on Netflix

 ```sql
 SELECT *